Kestito/ai-companion/project-docs/web-ui.md

 2. Ensure components are properly typed with TypeScript
 3. Use Tailwind CSS for styling
 4. Add necessary translations to the localization files

+### Chat Interface Features

+The chat interface includes the following features:

+1. **Message Display**: Shows messages from both the user and the AI assistant with appropriate styling
+2. **Patient Information**: When messages come from Telegram or WhatsApp, patient information is displayed at the top of the chat
+3. **Message Source Indication**: Messages show their source (Telegram, WhatsApp, or Web)
+4. **Real-time Updates**: New messages are automatically scrolled into view
+5. **Message Input**: Users can type and send messages with keyboard shortcuts

 ### Building for Production